 There is no doubt that the scope of how we do things as a Western society is changing (and has been changing) rapidly through the miracles of technology.
 Prior to 1935, alcoholics were sent to hospitals or sanitariums (if not to jail) to get treatment for their illness, which typically consisted of administering heavy narcotics, various chemical injections and, of course, the famed frontal lobotomy.

 After the book Alcoholics Anonymous hit the shelves, more people became aware of 12-step and started to accept it as a viable alternative for dealing with addiction that didn’t involve a medical team and a straight jacket.
 Since then, various other methods of quitting drinking and drugging have come to fruition, one of them being Internet recovery.
 There is no formal or organized structure behind it; Internet recovery simply consists of reaching out for support via the web.
 This could be in a forum, an online rehab program or through a blog.
-Here is our list of the 20 best recovery blogs out there (in no particular order):
+Here is the official After Party list of the 20 best recovery blogs out there (in no particular order):

 Launched in 2012, sober blogger (and AfterParty contributor—no we’re not biased in this case) Allison Hudson began It’s a Lush Life after losing her brother to a drug overdose.
 She considers the site, and her own journey in sobriety, a living amends to him; a pouring out of love from someone who, like many of us, would probably feel otherwise helpless in the wake of addiction’s destructive path.
 It’s a Lush Life is an excellent resource for those who have lost a loved one to the disease of addiction, especially if they struggle (or have struggled) with substance abuse themselves.
 Hudson is an inspiring example of how taking action to help you can end up helping so many others.